 As the outbreak of COVID-19 continues to evolve, the community has been asked to take a number of enhanced measures to protect themselves and to help mitigate the spread in our area.
 In addition to physical health considerations, our mental and emotional health are also affected by these changes.
 We want to stay as informed as possible; however, immersion in the constant stream of outbreak news can lead to information overload, anxiety, and stress that negatively impact our mental health.
 Mental health is an important part of our overall health and affects not only ourselves, but those close to us.

 - Limit your news and social media exposure, and be sure you are getting information from reliable sources such as the World Health Organization, the Public Health Agency of Canada, the Ontario Ministry of Health, and Hastings Prince Edward Public Health.

-- Keep things in perspective.
-People in outbreak situations may feel that they have no control.
-Focus on things that you have the power to influence, such as following infection control practices that keep you and your family safe, organizing your home, connecting with your social supports through telephone, video chat, or text, and taking advantage of extra family time.
+- Focus on things that you have the power to influence, such as following infection control practices that keep you and your family safe, organizing your home, connecting with your social supports through telephone, video chat, or text, and taking advantage of extra family time.

 - During times of stress, self-care is very important.
 Engage in healthy activities that you enjoy and find relaxing.
 Exercise regularly, maintain good sleep routines and eat healthy food.

 - Rest assured.
 Public health agencies and experts in all countries are working on the outbreak to ensure the availability of the best care to those affected.